boltops-tools/kubes/docs/_docs/intro/concepts.md

 ## Resources Files

 The `.kubes/resources` where you organized Kubernetes resources.
-Within folder you create different app subfolder.
+Different subfolders within the resources folder represent your app.
 Example:

     .kubes
     └── resources